-1 Million People Agree – Sleeping for 5 Hours is Better Than 8
+Study Suggests Sleeping for 5 Hours Is Better Than 8

 By: Dave Asprey

-You’ve heard it before: “Everyone needs 8 hours sleep per night.”
+You’ve heard it before: “Everyone needs eight hours of sleep per night.”

 How much sleep do you really need?

-The study, run by Dr. Daniel F. Kripke an MD and Professor of Psychiatry specializing in sleep research and aging, didn’t find any statistical health-related reason to sleep longer than 6.5 hours per night.
+The study was run by Dr. Daniel F. Kripke, MD, a professor of psychiatry specializing in sleep research and aging.
+Researchers didn’t find any statistical health-related reason to sleep longer than six and a half hours per night.

-Data that he used from the Cancer Prevention Study II (CPSII) from the American Cancer Society even shows that sleeping about 5 hours per night is slightly safer than sleeping 8.
+He used data from the Cancer Prevention Study II (CPSII) from the American Cancer Society that shows sleeping for about five hours per night is slightly safer than sleeping eight.
 In this case, we’ll go ahead and define “safer” as “not dying.”

 I’m not sure where the sleep-8-hours-per-night myth came from, but it’s totally wrong.
 You can file it away under old information, along with the eat-fewer-calories-to-lose-weight myth.

-Just about everyone including doctors, health experts, and athletes agree, sleep is critical.
+Doctors, health experts and athletes agree that getting consistent, quality sleep is critical.
 Here are just a few studies that prove just that:

 The mental benefits

-- One night of good sleep can improve your ability to learn new motor skills by 20%.
+- Improves your ability to learn new motor skills by 20 percent

-- Quality sleep increases your ability to gain new insight into complex problems by 50%.
+- Increases your ability to gain new insight into complex problems by 50 percent

 The physical benefits